dprekel/gpgpu-intel/README.md

 Not included are:
 - Event-based kernel execution
-- doesn't support the following kernel argument specifiers: image, sampler, queue, ...
+- Kernel arguments of the following type: image, sampler, command queue

 ## Build Instructions
 Building and running this driver requires